inovecz/bezdratovy-rozhlas-test-modbus/README.md

 - `start_audio_stream(addresses, zones=None)` / `stop_audio_stream()` → configure route/zones and toggle `TxControl` in one call.
 - `start_stream(zones=None)` / `stop_stream()` → toggle `TxControl` and (optionally) update zones while keeping the existing route.
 - `dump_documented_registers()` → return a table covering every register listed in the vendor documentation, with read errors noted.
+- Streaming helpers default to `constants.TRANSMITTER_UNIT_ID` (55) for the `TxControl` writes so you can talk to a receiver for status while still triggering the transmitter.

 ### Command line helper